Fortnite World Cup has handed out $30 million in prizes, and cemented its spot in the culture – TechCrunch

 Giersdorf, who hails from Pennsylvania and plays professionally for the Los Angeles-based esports team, the Sentinels, became the inaugural Fortnite World Cup solo champion by putting in a dominant performance over the entire weekend of competition.

-For folks who’ve never played the game (or had it explained to them) Fortnite involves dropping 100 players onto an island where they have to find weapons, build bases and try and eliminate the competition until only one player’s left standing.
+For folks who’ve never played the game (or had it explained to them), Fortnite involves dropping 100 players onto an island where they have to find weapons, build bases and try to eliminate the competition until only one player is left standing.

-Epic pulled out all of the stops it could for the multi-day event at Arthur Ashe stadium.
-In addition to pulling in some of the top names in livestreaming and competitive esports to participate in the event, the company also brought in the DJ Marshmello for a performance.
+Epic pulled out all the stops it could for the multi-day event at Arthur Ashe stadium.
+In addition to pulling in some of the top names in live streaming and competitive esports to participate in the event, the company also brought in the DJ Marshmello for a performance.

-The tournament pulled in nearly 9 million viewers for the final day of the competition on YouTube alone.
-Over 40 million people tried out for a slot in the World Cup finals.
+The tournament pulled in nearly 9 million viewers on YouTube alone for the final day of the competition.
+More than 40 million people tried out for a slot in the World Cup finals.

 “Emotionally, right now, I don’t feel too much, except I know that this could pretty much change my life forever,” Giersdorf said in an interview with ESPN.
 “It’s just absolutely unreal.”